UCSD-MASHED/chatapp/README.md

 1. Install [node](https://nodejs.dev/learn/how-to-install-nodejs).
 2. Install [yarn](https://classic.yarnpkg.com/en/docs/install/).
 3. Clone this repository.
 4. If you are part of the team, we should have provided you with two files: [`.env.dev`](#envdev) and [`serviceAccount.json`](#serviceaccountjson) .
-Add both of these files to the root level of the repository.
-If you are not part of the team, please follow [Configurations](#configurations) section on how to configure these files.
+Add both of these files to the root level of the local repository.
+If you are not part of the team, please follow the [Configurations](#configurations) section on how to configure these files.
 5. Run `yarn install` to install our project's dependencies.
 6. Start the local server by doing `yarn start` and explore!

 You're all set!
 You can visit the [Scripts](#Scripts) section to learn more about other useful commands if you are interested.

-### Resources for next steps

-`TODO`
+Be sure to check out the sections below, where you can find out more about our design, specifications, documentation, and testing.
+If you are joining our team, this is also where you will find our [Contributing Guidelines](./artifacts/ContributingGuidelines.pdf).

 ## Configurations

 If you are not part of the team and would like to extend this app on your own, you should first create a Firebase app [here](https://firebase.google.com/).
 It's worth mentioning that we created two Firebase apps for our `main` and `dev` branches respectively.
-If you don't need it, you only need to create one Firebase app.
+If you don't need both, you only need to create one Firebase app.
+A good reason to have two Firebase apps is to separate the production environment from the development environment so that you have one more barrier of defense against having the production build potentially fail.

 ### Environment files